 Two of the best words to describe a Ryder Cup are passion and patriotism.
 This magnificent bi-annual golf event captures the hearts of American and European fans all over the world.
 If you’re lucky enough to attend, take pictures and treasure the amazing moments you will experience over the three days.
-Please be good sports, Europe doesn’t “suck” and not all Americans drink “pissy beer”.
+Please be nice, Europe doesn’t “suck” and not all Americans drink “pissy beer”.
 We can all get along!

 Thirty-six venues have hosted a Ryder Cup and some of them have been used multiple times.
 However, the eight courses below are my top past Ryder Cup venues:

 Wentworth Club – England (1953)

 The Ryder Cup was actually born here in 1926 after Samuel Ryder and his fellow players decided to hold matches between Britain and America every two years.
 There’s loads of history at Wentworth, apparently Eisenhower and Montgomery used a hidden bunker on the grounds during WW2.
 Unfortunately, team Great Britain couldn’t escape all the bombs the Americans were dropping in 1953, as they lost 6 1/2 to 5 1/2.

 The Country Club at Brookline – Massachusetts (1999)

 The Country Club is one of the oldest golf courses in the United States.
 Saturday night during the 1999 Ryder Cup, Ben Crenshaw had a premonition and uttered the famous line: “I have a good feeling about this, that’s all I’m going to tell you.”
 The next day team USA beat Europe in the Sunday matches and took home the cup.
 I could write an entire article about how ugly the American’s uniforms were in ’99 but it doesn’t matter, this was a miracle and helped elevate the Ryder Cup as a major sporting event.